Malfoy/malfoy.github.io/index.md

 Miniasm is a rather particular long-read assembler as it does not include a consensus step.
 The resulting contigs are just merged erroneous long reads and still contains many sequencing errors.
-Produced contigs are structurally correct, but at the nucleotide level, there are many, many, mismatches and indels.
+Produced contigs are structurally correct, but at the nucleotide level, there are many, mismatches and indels.
 For most applications, the contigs need to be polished.
 E.g., using the Racon software or Minipolish.

   Miniasm Work in two steps:
   1. Find overlaps (minimap2)
   2. Generate contigs (miniasm)
-  3. Miniasm do not include a polishing step.
-You can try Minipolish (https://github.com/rrwick/Minipolish)
+  3. Miniasm do not include a polishing step, but you can try Minipolish (https://github.com/rrwick/Minipolish)

 Minimap2 Website: https://github.com/lh3/minimap2